grig23/primetime.en/help/programming/tvsdk-3x-android-prog/android-3x-advertising/ad-insertion/delete-replace-content-vod/custom-time-range-ops/android-3x-custom-time-range-ops-android.md

 ---
 description: The CustomRangeMetadata class identifies different types of time ranges in a VOD stream  mark, delete, and replace.
 For each of these custom time range types, you can perform corresponding operations, including deleting and replacing ad content.
-seo-description: The CustomRangeMetadata class identifies different types of time ranges in a VOD stream  mark, delete, and replace.
-For each of these custom time range types, you can perform corresponding operations, including deleting and replacing ad content.
-seo-title: Custom time range operations
 title: Custom time range operations
-uuid: eadd4d8d-0e03-40ca-ae3b-eede82bf2df8
 ---

 # Custom time range operations {#custom-time-range-operations}